 States must obtain an examination by an independent auditor of the State EBT service provider (service organization) regarding the issuance, redemption, and settlement of benefits under SNAP in accordance with the American Institute of Certified Public Accountants (AICPA) Statement on Standards for Attestation Engagements (SSAE) No. 16, Reporting on Controls at a Service Organization.
-Appendix VIII to this Supplement provides additional guidance on these examinations.
+Appendix VIII to the Supplement provides additional guidance on these examinations.

-In performing audits under OMB Circular A-133 of SNAP, an auditor may use these SSAE No. 16 reports to gain an understanding of internal controls and obtain evidence about the operating effectiveness of controls.
+In performing audits under OMB Circular A-133/2 CFR part 200, subpart F of SNAP, an auditor may use these SSAE No. 16 reports to gain an understanding of internal controls and obtain evidence about the operating effectiveness of controls.